Strathclyde-Marine-Robotics-Society/General-documentation/SV3/Electrical/Subsystems/Arduino/ArduinoSyntaxExplained.md

 #define DEBUG true
 #define DEBUG_SERIAL if(DEBUG) Serial2
 ```
 Here we make a macro for `DEBUG`, so every instance of this is replaced with `true`.
 Then another macro for `DEBUG_SERIAL`, so every instance of this is replaced with the code `if(DEBUG) Serial`.
+This replacing behaviour is done by the pre-processor.

 ```C
 DEBUG_SERIAL.print("Hello world!")